SalviaSage/Translingual-Phonetic-Alphabet/Independent Explanations on Articulatory Phonetics.md

 [﻿](§3.52)There are also whistled sibilants.
 They are sounds like [ s ] and [ ʒ ] that are whistled alongside their normal pronunciations.
 They are found in some African languages, such as the Shona language from Mozambique. { s̎ } and { ş̎ } in the TPA.

-##### [﻿](§3.53)*(﻿ ﻿11﻿ ﻿) Bilateral Approximants (﻿ ﻿lateral approximants﻿ ﻿)﻿ ﻿:*
+##### [﻿](§3.53)*(﻿ ﻿11﻿ ﻿) Bilateral Fricatives (﻿ ﻿lateral approximants﻿ ﻿)﻿ ﻿:*

 [﻿](§3.54)These are lingual consonants whereby the tongue blocks the centre of the mouth and allows the air to pass through on both the left and right sides of the mouth.
-They are called lateral approximants in the IPA, but I favour the term “ bilateral approximant ”.
 This is represented by the letter ‘ L , l ’ in the Latin alphabet.
-After some research, I concluded that their level of occlusion is about that of the approximants; however, with the exception that there is full occlusion at the centre with the tongue, which is not the case with approximants.
-They are called “ lateral approximants ” in the IPA.
+After some research, I concluded that their level of occlusion is about that of the fricatives; however, with the exception that there is full occlusion at the centre with the tongue, which is not the case with approximants.
+They are called “ lateral approximants ” in the IPA, but I favour the term “ bilateral fricative ”.

 [﻿](§3.55)~~[ ʟ̠ ] voiced uvular bilateral approximant ( ﻿U + 029F﻿ ) “ latin letter small capital l ”~~ ⁽ ¹ ⁾
 ~~[ ʟ̠̥ ] voiceless uvular bilateral approximant ( ﻿U + 029F﻿ ) “ latin letter small capital l ”~~ ⁽ ¹ ⁾
 ~~[ ʟ ] voiced velar bilateral approximant ( ﻿U + 029F﻿ ) “ latin letter small capital l ”~~ ⁽ ¹ ⁾
 ~~[ ʟ̥ ] voiceless velar bilateral approximant ( ﻿U + 029F﻿ ) “ latin letter small capital l ”~~ ⁽ ¹ ⁾

-[﻿](§3.56){ λ } voiced palatal bilateral approximant ( ﻿U + 03BB﻿ ) “ greek small letter lamda ” ( ﻿[ ʎ ] in IPA﻿ )
+[﻿](§3.56){ λ } voiced palatal bilateral fricative ( ﻿U + 03BB﻿ ) “ greek small letter lamda ” ( ﻿[ ʎ ] in IPA﻿ )
-{ ƛ } voiceless palatal bilateral approximant ( ﻿U + 019B﻿ ) “ latin small letter lambda with stroke ”
+{ ƛ } voiceless palatal bilateral fricative ( ﻿U + 019B﻿ ) “ latin small letter lambda with stroke ”
-{ ȴ } voiced postalveolar bilateral approximant ( ﻿U + 0234﻿ ) “ latin small letter l with curl ”
+{ ȴ } voiced postalveolar bilateral fricative ( ﻿U + 0234﻿ ) “ latin small letter l with curl ”
-{ ᶅ } voiced retroflex bilateral approximant ( ﻿U + 1D85﻿ ) “ latin small letter l with palatal hook ”
+{ ᶅ } voiced retroflex bilateral fricative ( ﻿U + 1D85﻿ ) “ latin small letter l with palatal hook ”
-{ l } voiced alveolar bilateral approximant ( ﻿U + 006C﻿ ) “ latin small letter l ”
+{ l } voiced alveolar bilateral fricative ( ﻿U + 006C﻿ ) “ latin small letter l ”
-{ ł } voiced velarised alveolar bilateral approximant ( ﻿Dark L﻿ ) ( ﻿U + 0142﻿ ) “ latin small letter l with stroke ”
+{ ł } voiced velarised alveolar bilateral fricative ( ﻿Dark L﻿ ) ( ﻿U + 0142﻿ ) “ latin small letter l with stroke ”
-{ ƚ } voiceless alveolar bilateral approximant ( ﻿U + 0142﻿ ) “ latin small letter l with stroke ”
+{ ɬ } voiceless alveolar bilateral fricative ( ﻿U+026C﻿ ) “ latin small letter l with belt ”
-{ ʟ } voiced dental bilateral approximant ( ﻿U + 029F﻿ ) “ latin letter small capital l ”
+{ ʟ } voiced dental bilateral fricative ( ﻿U + 029F﻿ ) “ latin letter small capital l ”
-{ ᴌ } voiceless dental bilateral approximant ( ﻿U + 1D0C﻿ ) “ latin letter small capital l with stroke ”
+{ ᴌ } voiceless dental bilateral fricative ( ﻿U + 1D0C﻿ ) “ latin letter small capital l with stroke ”
-{ ɫ } voiced interdental bilateral approximant ( ﻿U + 026B﻿ ) “ latin small letter l with middle tilde ”
+{ ɫ } voiced interdental bilateral fricative ( ﻿U + 026B﻿ ) “ latin small letter l with middle tilde ”
-{ ꬸ } voiceless interdental bilateral approximant ( ﻿U + AB38﻿ ) “ latin small letter l with double middle tilde ”
+{ ꬸ } voiceless interdental bilateral fricative ( ﻿U + AB38﻿ ) “ latin small letter l with double middle tilde ”

 [﻿](§3.57)⁽﻿ ﻿¹﻿ ﻿⁾ Ruled invalid and unpronounceable as such due to the flexibility of the back side of the tongue.